 Clinical studies have shown that nortriptyline can significantly reduce the frequency of migraine attacks.
 If you suffer from frequent migraine headaches, you might want to talk to your doctor about whether nortriptyline or other tricyclic antidepressants could be a viable preventative treatment option

 If you struggle with depression, taking nortriptyline for migraines could help you manage both conditions.
 In this case, the benefits of taking nortriptyline may outweigh the risks.
 However, whether that’s right for you is between you and your doctor.

 Nortriptyline won’t be the right course of treatment for everyone.
 If you have a history of major depression, for example, your doctor could have major concerns about prescribing you nortriptyline due to the potential for increased depression and suidice risk.

 Nortriptyline for migraines is often a go-to treatment even for patients without depression.
 The effective dose for migraine is usually lower than the dose for depression, so people who aren’t depressed likely won’t need to take as much.
 But again, whether or not it’s the right thing for you is a decision only you and your doctor can make.

 Of course, you have plenty of options when it comes to managing your condition, including medications and natural remedies.

-Prescription migraine drugs like Troadol, Demerol, sumatriptan, and a long list of other medications are designed to relieve migraine pain after onset of the headache.
+Prescription migraine drugs like Troadol, Demerol, sumatriptan, and a long list of other medications are designed to relieve migraines after onset of the headache.
 Over-the-counter medications like Excedrin, naproxen, ibuprofen and acetaminophen are also commonly used.

 If it’s right for you, nortriptyline could help reduce your migraine attacks.
 But there are a number of other medications that are also FDA approved for migraine prevention.

-From prescription pills like Corgard, Cardizem, and Toprol XL to Botox injections, you and your doctor can decide what works best.
+From prescription pills like Corgard, Cardizem, and Toprol XL to Botox injections, you and your doctor can decide what works best for you.

 A Migraine Prevention Lifestyle